yayxs/yayxs/README.md

-All-platform personal brand upgraded to 10k, this is the official website address

-<a href="https://www.shikei.me/" target="_blank">10k</a> .
+My personal brand IP has been fully upgraded to 10k, which is 10,000.
+This is my personal website:  <a href="https://www.shikei.me/" target="_blank"> click --> 10k</a> .